 Drones are not allowed in the Valley without proper documents and advance permission.
 Please inquire at email@example.com

 Pets or other animals, except approved service animals e.g., dogs and miniature horses, are not allowed in the Valley due to our fragile plant and wildlife environment.
-Service animals should remain on a leash or in a harness and under the control of owner at all times.
-Proper certified documents should be provided at time of admission in to the Valley.
+Service animals should remain on a leash or in a harness and under the control of the owner at all times.
+Properly certified documents should be provided at the time of admission into the Valley.

 Feeding any animals in the Valley, including birds is prohibited.

 Please do not remove plants, flowers, or fruit from the grounds.
 Do not walk any part of the garden beds.
 Stay on the main pathways.

 Do not enter stream areas.
 Do not drink from the stream.